 This thing would pile drive Zangeif.
 It would out run Sonic.
 It would bum bounce on Super Mario's head.
 It would out tree the Wii Fit trainer.
 It wouldn't be the silent protector of Peach or Princess Zelda.
 It would shag their brains out, and have them both screaming for more in a threesome before smoking a fat Cuban cigar stolen form Arnold Schwarzenegger's mouth.
 It would send ripples through the Matrix that would have Morpheus believing it was the one ... and yet it's still only on par with a current mid range PC.
 Hmmmm?
 Interesting that one.
 More on that later.
 However, it seems to have done the trick and finally stimulated stronger Xbox One sales to the PS4.

 And that's where we've ended up today as I write this.
 PC, Flash, Steam, online, voice chat, screen technology, Google, Android, Amazon, Facebook, Vita, VR, smartphone and tablet advancements ... it's safe to say there's a lot of things that I missed out that influenced mainstream gaming over the years.
-How long do you want this article to be for fucks sake?
-I'm now more interested in the present and future to be honest.
+But then how long do you want this article to be for fucks sake?
+The past is just that: I'm now more interested in the present and future to be honest.

 Anyway, if there's one thing I noticed whilst looking up all this info ... it's how console history success and failure is all documented in terms of sales figures?
 That's just so wrong as the only measure of history.
 More people need to write their memories down to get a truer picture of reality.
 A reality that contains both the objective AND the subjective of the time.
 A history of feeling from the time too, as opposed to just sales and financial results.